 - an EEA or Swiss migrant worker, or a relative of one

 - a child of a Turkish worker

-- a stateless person, or a relative of one.
+- a stateless person, or an eligible relative of one.

-- have been ordinarily and lawfully resident in the UK and Islands for 3 years before the first day of the first academic year of their course.
+To be eligible under section 67 they must have been living in the UK for at least 3 years before the first day of the first academic year of their course.

 Students who are overseas may be eligible if they’re:

 - a member of the UK Armed Forces serving overseas